myDevicesIoT/iotinabox-python-example-app/README.md

         pip install flask

 * pip - Python package manager.
-This should already be installed on Raspbian, but if it isnt, install it using:
+Install it on Windows by running [this](https://bootstrap.pypa.io/get-pip.py) script using python:

+    python get-pip.py

+Install on Mac using:

-		sudo apt-get update
+        sudo easy_install pip
-		sudo apt-get install python-pip

 Installation: